christinedoherty/GCDproject/GDCproject_code_book.md

 - frequencyBodyGyroStdZ - Average of the frequency domain body gyroscopic standard deviation measurements in the Z direction for a Subject/Activity pair
 - frequencyBodyAccMagMean - Average of the frequency domain body acceleration magnitude mean measurements for a Subject/Activity pair
 - frequencyBodyAccMagStd - Average of the frequency domain body acceleration magnitude standard deviation measurements for a Subject/Activity pair
-- frequencyBodyBodyAccJerkMagMean - Average of the frequency domain body acceleration jerk magnitude mean measurements for a Subject/Activity pair
+- frequencyBodyAccJerkMagMean - Average of the frequency domain body acceleration jerk magnitude mean measurements for a Subject/Activity pair
-- frequencyBodyBodyAccJerkMagStd - Average of the frequency domain body acceleration jerk magnitude standard deviation measurements for a Subject/Activity pair
+- frequencyBodyAccJerkMagStd - Average of the frequency domain body acceleration jerk magnitude standard deviation measurements for a Subject/Activity pair
-- frequencyBodyBodyGyroMagMean - Average of the frequency domain body gyroscopic magnitude mean measurements for a Subject/Activity pair
+- frequencyBodyGyroMagMean - Average of the frequency domain body gyroscopic magnitude mean measurements for a Subject/Activity pair
-- frequencyBodyBodyGyroMagStd - Average of the frequency domain body gyroscopic magnitude standard deviation measurements for a Subject/Activity pair
+- frequencyBodyGyroMagStd - Average of the frequency domain body gyroscopic magnitude standard deviation measurements for a Subject/Activity pair
-- frequencyBodyBodyGyroJerkMagMean - Average of the frequency domain body gyroscopic jerk magnitude mean measurements for a Subject/Activity pair
+- frequencyBodyGyroJerkMagMean - Average of the frequency domain body gyroscopic jerk magnitude mean measurements for a Subject/Activity pair
-- frequencyBodyBodyGyroJerkMagStd - Average of the frequency domain body gyroscopic jerk magnitude standard deviation measurements for a Subject/Activity pair
+- frequencyBodyGyroJerkMagStd - Average of the frequency domain body gyroscopic jerk magnitude standard deviation measurements for a Subject/Activity pair